sematext/docs/docs/integration/mobile-apps-logs.md

   title="Mobile Logs Errors"
 />

-Get insights from dedicated Android and iOS reports that include:
+Get insights from dedicated Android and iOS or WatchOS reports that include:

  - mobile operating system logs count histogram and their count
  - top severities, versions, version codes, and version names